 On March 31, 2020, we changed the method of tax accounting for the certain qualifying infrastructure investments at Peoples Natural Gas, our largest gas subsidiary in Pennsylvania.
 This change allows a tax deduction for qualifying capital expenditures, including those made prior to March 16, 2020 ("catch-up adjustment") that have been deferred and recorded as a regulatory liability on the consolidated balance sheet.
-As a result of a settlement agreement approved by the Pennsylvania Public Utility Commission, the income tax benefits associated with the catch-up adjustment of \$160,655 will be refunded to utility customers over a five-year period starting in August 2021.
-In addition, the Company will provide \$5,000 in relief to regulated natural gas customer past-due accounts receivable impacted by the COVID-19 pandemic, as well as making a \$500 contribution to a customer-bill payment assistance program.
+As a result of a settlement agreement approved by the Pennsylvania Public Utility Commission, the income tax benefits associated with the catch-up adjustment of \$160,655 are being refunded to utility customers over a five-year period starting in August 2021.
+In addition, the Company contributed \$500 to a customer-bill payment assistance program in July 2021 and in December 2021, will provide \$5,000 in relief to past-due accounts for natural gas customers impacted by the COVID-19 pandemic.